TreeHome95/WrangleOpenstreetMap/README.md

 ```
 <h2> Feedback </h2>

 <p>One way to improve this dataset would be to add more information to the streets.
 Information on if there's parking allowed on a certain street or not.
-It is very rough to find parking in Brooklyn as there are some areas you either cannot park in or can park in within a limited time frame.
+It is difficult to find parking in Brooklyn as there are some areas you either cannot park in or can within a limited time frame.
 In order to implement there would need to be knowledge of cross streets to target exactly where a person would be able to park and link it to a unique ID.
 This would be beneficial to tourist and people wanting to find good parking within Brooklyn.
 A downside I can see is that it would add complexity to the data and there would need to be an update should parking laws change in the future.</p>